sk-srinikumar/Kinesis-S/README.md

 ## Features

 * Toggle your K-Cube Solenoid Controller using an input device.
+* Control your K-Cube while using other programs.
 * Monitor solenoid status.
 * Use input devices with only one input option (e.g. pedal).
 * Efficient device polling (unlike Thorlabs' recommended custom solution).